Dynamical realizations of the Lifshitz group

 Note that, because the temporal and spatial coordinates scale differently under the dilatation, a conventional kinetic term can not be used to construct invariant action functionals.
 A way out is to introduce an extra coordinate, transforming similarly to the spatial coordinates, and use it for building the Lifshitz--invariant derivative and field combinations.
 The method of nonlinear realizations \cite{CWZ} provides a rigorous way of implementing the idea.
+A similar consideration of the $\ell$--conformal Galilei group has been reported in \cite{FIL,GM}.

 In order to construct dynamical systems invariant under transformations forming the Lifshitz group, one starts with the coset space element \be g=e^{{\rm i}tH} e^{{\rm i} u(t) D} e^{{\rm i} x_i(t) P_i} \times {\mbox SO(d)} , \ee and then computes $g^{-1} d g$, which gives rise to the Maurer--Cartan one--forms \be e^{-z u} dt, \qquad du, \qquad dx_i+\frac 12 x_i du. \ee The forms hold invariant under the Lifshitz transformations acting on the temporal variable $t$ and the Goldstone fields $u(t)$, $x_i(t)$